UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 ## Add a ssh key to Gitlab

 You will need to add a ssh public key to your Gitlab profile before attending the Induction.
 Please sign into [Gitlab] with Office 365 and add a ssh public key to your profile.
 Instructions for generating a ssh keypair can be found in the [Gitlab Docs].

+## Sign in to Sysdig

+Platform users with a digital account can sign into our [Sysdig instance][sysdig].
+Just click the `OpenID` button and then the `O365` button.

+Initially you will be added to a default team that does not have access to any data, however you will be added to the ACP Induction team on (or shortly before) the day.

+## Join our Slack instance

+Platform users can join [our Slack instance][hod dsp slack] using a Home Office email address.
+If you do not already have an account on our instance, you can [create an account here][hod dsp slack sign up].

+> **Please note** that the sign up process involves clicking a link that will be emailed to you, so if you only have an AD-only digital account (i.e. if your digital email does not have a mailbox), you will need to [raise a request][misc request form] to have your corporate email invited to Slack.

+Once you have an account on Slack, please join the `#acp-support` and `#acp-induction` channels.
+Other useful channels include `#acp-service-alerts` for the current status of ACP services (which can also be found on our [status page][acp status page]) and `#acp-feedback` where you can provide feedback regarding our platform.

 ## Required binaries